openequella/openequella.github.io/guides/FeaturesGuide2021.1/openEQUELLA-2021.1-FeaturesGuide.md

 # Gallery modes

-   openEQUELLA 2021.1 introduces new Image and Video gallery modes to the new search UI page, using Lightbox technology.
-Lightbox is a JavaScript library that displays images and videos by filling the screen, and dimming out the rest of the web page.
+   openEQUELLA 2021.1 introduces new Image and Video gallery modes to the new search UI page.
+Images and videos are displayed using a lightbox component which fills the screen while dimming out the rest of the web page.

    Search terms, filters and classifications can be used from gallery views and the results returned are the images or videos attached to the items matching the search criteria.